 We spend so long writing about upcoming events, and rarely take a moment to share on our website some of our highlights that you might have missed- So here is a brief overview of just a few or our gatherings this past year.

 Flax to Linen– over 30 individuals signed up to participate in our BC Flax Network – we have been meeting online once a month, sharing stories and expertise, asking and answering questions and moving through all the steps of growing flax and processing it to linen.
-Our group is a wonderfully diverse group of folks from who have never grown before to those with vast experience, some in urban small plots or using planters, some are farmers with much larger flax crops planted.
-Though many didn’t make it online with us through the full season, a wonderfully supportive group formed that plans to stay in touch and keep sharing resources.
+Our group was a wonderfully diverse group of folks from those who have never grown before to those with vast experience, some with urban small plots or using planters, to farmers with much larger flax crops planted.
+Though many didn’t make it online with us through the full season, a wonderfully supportive group has formed that continues to meet regularly months after the official program ended!

 Anna Heywood Jones has likely got indigo running in her veins as well as staining her nails at this point with all the work she has done on various pigment extraction and dye methods!

-Sharon declared it has been a pure delight to spend a second year with Anna as the artists in residence with EartHand, and having the Blue Nettle research group become our monthly focus point and group to share the work and exploration with has been a format worth returning to in the future!
+Sharon declared it has been a pure delight to spend a second year with Anna as the artists in residence with EartHand, and having the Blue Nettle research group become the monthly focus point and group to share the work and exploration with was a format worth returning to in the future!

 So many other lovely community events for gathering took place, either as a part of a larger community partnership, or as a solo event.